Niks2801/Hack-The-Box-Writeups/README.md

 «The goal is to understand why the attack worked.»

-Each writeup documents the process from initial reconnaissance to enumeration, exploitation, privilege escalation, and flag retrieval.
+Each writeup documents the process from reconnaissance and enumeration to exploitation, privilege escalation, and flag retrieval.

 ---

 What I'm Learning

-This grind is helping me build practical skills in:

 - Reconnaissance & Enumeration
 - Web Application Security